Sachi-Fernando/Sachi-Fernando.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Sachi and I am a Teaching and Research Assistant/PhD Student at the [Chair of Econometrics and Empirical Economics](https://oekonometrie.wiwi.uni-halle.de/), at the [Martin Luther University Halle-Witternberg](https://www.uni-halle.de/).
+I am Sachi and I am a Teaching and Research Assistant/PhD Student at the [Chair of Econometrics and Empirical Economics](https://oekonometrie.wiwi.uni-halle.de/), at the [Martin Luther University Halle-Witternberg](https://www.uni-halle.de/) (MLU).

 My research is focused on measuring the efficacy of climate policies, both in terms of environmental effectiveness and well-being.
 I am also interested in research related to improving governance, accountability and socio-economic living conditions in Sri Lanka, where I am from.